FlashHit/vu-all-gamemodes-in-all-maps/README.md

 **It's mandatory to download my [CustomLevelLoader](https://github.com/keku645/CustomLevelLoader) and [2dTrees-Removal](https://github.com/keku645/2dTrees-Removal), gamemodes have been ported based on the layout of such custom maps.**

+**MAKE SURE YOU SET '-highResTerrain' AS A LAUNCH COMMAND FOR YOUR SERVER** (you should do this anyway).
+Without this, the terrain collision gets trippy.

 ## Known issues